 TurnitinUK is an online text matching service which assists staff in detecting possible plagiarism.
 The system enables institutions and staff to compare students' work with a vast database of electronic sources.
-You will be expected to run your Early-Stage Assessment through the Turnitin software - further information about this process can be found in the ESA guidance section on pages 25-26.
+You will be expected to run your Early-Stage Assessment through the Turnitin software - the Library Services website: